 The updated CDC guideline supports the position of other thought leading organizations, including the Society of Healthcare Epidemiologists of America (SHEA), Infusion Nurses Society (INS), Oncology Nurses Society (ONS), and American Association of Critical Care Nurses (AACN) on the positive impact of an evidence-based CHG sponge dressing with an “FDA-cleared indication”1 to reduce the incidence of catheter related blood stream infections.

-From creating the first sutures, to revolutionizing surgery with minimally invasive procedures, Ethicon, part of the Johnson & Johnson Medical Devices Companies, has made significant contributions to health care for more than 60 years.
-Our continuing dedication to Shape the Future of health care is built on our commitment to help address the world’s most pressing health care issues, and improve and save more lives.
-Through Ethicon’s surgical technologies and solutions including sutures, staplers, energy devices, trocars, hemostats, and infection prevention solutions our commitment to treat serious medical conditions like obesity and hospital acquired infections (HAI) worldwide, we deliver innovation to make a life-changing impact.
+From creating the first sutures, to revolutionizing surgery with minimally invasive procedures, Ethicon, part of the Johnson & Johnson Medical Devices Companies, has made significant contributions to surgery for more than 60 years.
+Our continuing dedication to Shape the Future of Surgery is built on our commitment to help address the world's most pressing health care issues, and improve and save more lives.
+Through Ethicon's surgical technologies and solutions including sutures, staplers, energy devices, trocars and hemostats and our commitment to treat serious medical conditions like obesity and cancer worldwide, we deliver innovation to make a life-changing impact.
 Learn more at www.ethicon.com, and follow us on Twitter @Ethicon.

 *Ethicon represents the products and services of Ethicon, Inc., Ethicon Endo-Surgery, LLC and certain of their affiliates.
 Ethicon, Inc. is the legal manufacturer of the BIOPATCH® Protective Disk with CHG.
 All other trademarks are the property of their respective owners.

 **The Johnson & Johnson Medical Devices Companies comprise the surgery, orthopaedics, and cardiovascular businesses within Johnson & Johnson’s Medical Devices segment.